sap-tutorials/Tutorials/tutorials/abap-environment-behavior/abap-environment-behavior.md

   5. Save and activate.

       ![save and activate](activate.png)

+    A warning will appear first, but after the creation of the behavior implementation it will disappear.

     Now the **behavior definition** is created and determines the create, update and delete functionality for travel booking.